 The French of Italy provides background information and commentary on individual authors, texts, and manuscripts from this corpus, as well as bibliographic lists and links to digitized primary and secondary sources.
 The website is organized according to geographically-defined communities such as the writers of Franco-Italian (“Franco-Lombard” and “Franco-Venetian”), the Italian Angevins of Southern Italy, and Northern Italian writers of French.

-Another Fordham digital project, Exploring Place in the French of Italy, supplements The French of Italy by mapping French-language texts composed or copied in Italy between 1250 and 1500.
+Another Fordham archived digital project, Exploring Place in the French of Italy, supplements The French of Italy by mapping French-language texts composed or copied in Italy between 1250 and 1500.

 Director: Dr. Laura Morreale

-The French of Outremer highlights the many French-language texts produced by Westerners living in the Latin East in the years following the Crusades, from the twelth to the sixteenth centuries.
+The French of Outremer highlights the many French-language texts produced by Westerners living in the Latin East in the years following the Crusades, from the twelfth to the sixteenth centuries.
 The French vernacular of these texts and records was still in the early stages of development at the time of the First Crusade.
 Within the permanent settlements of the Latin East (also called the Crusader States, the Levant, the Latin Kingdoms, or Outremer), French-language texts were created, copied, and circulated among inhabitants of different cultural and linguistic backgrounds, adding to the lexical complexity of the corpus.

 The website is organized so that the French-language sources from Outremer can be viewed either by type (legal, narrative, poetic, diplomatic, religious, etc.) or according to time, place, and proposed author.
 Source pages include summaries of each work, bibliographic lists that link to digitized primary and secondary material, and commentary from subject experts.